Deltares/Veiligheidsrendement/README.md

-# README #
+# Veiligheidsrendement #

-This README would normally document whatever steps are necessary to get your application up and running.
+This is the repository as developed in the AllRisk programme to apply the veiligheidsrendementmethode for optimal planning of flood defence systems.

 ### What is this repository for? ###